 3. Anker SoundCore Portable Speaker

-- Wireless portable Bluetooth speaker: enjoy a high definition stereo sound with an impressive volume whether you're...
+- Portable and Versatile: Enjoy high definition stereo sound with impressive volume whether you're lounging, partying,...

-- Bluetooth 4.0 technology: equipped with advanced technology and compatible with all Bluetooth capacity devices.
-Speaker...
+- Bluetooth 4.0 Technology: Equipped with advanced technology and compatible with all Bluetooth devices.
+The speaker also...

 - Wirelessly connect up to 2 smartphones or tablets to the speaker and take turns playing impressive stereo sound